 Before we proceed, let's refresh our knowledge about the three Indent Markers available in PowerPoint to manipulate text:

-Line Indent Marker determines the beginning position of the bullet character (or the number in a
+First Line Indent Marker determines the beginning position of the bullet character (or the number in a numbered list).

-Indent Marker adjusts the spacing between the bullet character (or number) and the subsequent,
+Hanging Indent Marker adjusts the spacing between the bullet character (or number) and the subsequent, following paragraph.

 Follow this process to explore how you can set text indentation using numerical values numerical values in PowerPoint 2013: